By Alex McVeighJanuary 29, 2009

 Secretary of the Army Pete Geren was there as well as Sgt.
 Maj. of the Army Kenneth O. Preston and several former sergeants major of the Army.

-After the service, Geren, Preston and retired sergeants major offered their condolences to family members of the man who left such an enduring legacy.
+After the service, Geren, Preston and the retired sergeants major offered their condolences to family members of the man who left such an enduring legacy.

 "He left a lasting effect on Soldiers and noncommissioned officer education, his fingerprint is all over many of the programs we have today," Spencer said.
 "His influence will be left for generations to come.